Well, guess we will have to air our dirty laundry in public from now on, Jabber!! LMAO!!!!

 Wow!
 Except for three-worded character names that end with “vitch”, looks like I might have posted a Russian novel.
 If this was a classic post, there’d be a Cliffs Notes, or it would be required forum reading (pop quiz time).

 That was certainly a long, but interesting post, Rick.
 Hope you don't mind my comment.
 I feel that reading today is almost a lost art.
 I understand the grade comment, but I also think that like a pump, sometimes we need to be "primed".
 I not only buy books for the grandchildren, we often read them together.
 I have found that the more we read,the more we desire to read.
 And, btw, there are many recent books out there, available at your library, that are excellent reading too.
 Perhaps, future classics!
-Smile I must also say that I loved reading the classics in school, as a child.
+I must also say that I loved reading the classics in school, as a child.
 Perhaps it was because we also read them at home!

 I agree with what you're saying, Rick.
 I think that part of the basic problem is that kids expect instant answers and instant feedback and don't want to take the time needed to read a book.
 Maybe television and the internet have caused a lot of this, but I also suspect that some of it has to do with our school system and how they were raised.
 Kids don't have to learn any more.
 I spent several years teaching and don't plan to go back.
 During that time I was told that certain students were "nonreaders" and I would just have to accept that.
 We were told to identify a certain quota as "learning disabled" whether they had a problem or not in order to get funds.
 Of course, once the label is there, much less is expected of the student.
 Then there's the whole issue of self discipline and personal accountability.
 If you expect them to behave and do their work, often you're not "respecting their disability" because they're "disabled with borderline ADHD."
 Anyone who's worked with kids knows that they'll raise or lower themselves to your expectations.
 Often these kids have no limits or responsibilities at home and know that their parents won't make them do anything that they don't want to do at school.
 These "nonreaders" have children and place little or no value on education or reading, which then gets passed on to their kids.
 We seem to be on a downward spiral.
 Students graduate knowing less and less, the future teachers who are among those students know less and less, and so on.